MalTheLegend104/WallOS/documentation/General/code-style.md

     > This goes both ways, if the `else` only has one statement but the `if` has more, both must have braces.
     >

-#### Switch Case Specific
+### Switch Case
+- Starting brace on the same line as the definition.
+- A space should follow the closing parenthesis.
 - Case labels should be indented a level in from the switch statement.
 - Case statements can be surrounded in braces if there is more than two statements inside the case.
-  - This is required for very long cases, 10+ statements
+  - This is required for very long cases (10+ statements).
-  - These braces follow the same rules as everything else, same line as definition with a space before it, and ends on same level as definition.
+  - These braces follow the same rules as everything else: same line as definition with a space before it, and ends on same level as definition.

 ```C
 switch (expression) {